Monte McNaughton: PC leadership campaign (2014 – 2015)

 On September 17, 2014, McNaughton announced his candidacy for the leadership of the Progressive Conservative Party of Ontario.
 During his campaign McNaughton received endorsements from Rob Ford, former mayor of Toronto, who called McNaughton a "family man" and "the conservative in the PC leadership race."
 Ford added, "he will help the little guy and defend the taxpayer."

 McNaughton criticized the Liberal government for not consulting with parents when they implemented a new sex education curriculum.
 He also supported a move to private liquor sales and opposed the LCBO retail model.
 He said, "If we were to build Ontario again, we wouldn’t be building the same communist-style liquor system that we have here in the province."

 Estate Administration Tax

 In September 2015, McNaughton proposed legislation to reform the estate administration tax, also known as the death tax.
-The proposal would exempt low income earners and charitable donations from the tax, as well as eliminating the related audit and verification authority the Ministry of Finance had recently taken on.
+The proposal would exempt low-income earners and charitable donations from the tax, as well as eliminating the related audit and verification authority the Ministry of Finance had recently taken on.

 Debt Cap

-In February 2016, McNaughton proposed a private member’s bill which would implement a debt cap.
+In February 2016, McNaughton proposed a private member’s bill that would implement a debt cap.
 The debt cap would stop the government from taking on debt exceeding 45 per cent of the province's gross domestic product (GDP) without the approval of the Legislature.